 April 2017: attempted a medicated (Femara) IUI, canceled due to no follicles on my right ovary

 This leads me to present day—unexplained infertility, not a single BFP, not a single real symptom of real pregnancy, not even a slight chance I may have been.
-For the last 3 years, every CD 1 has rolled along after 22-30 days, ensuring it was not late for its starring role.
-Forty-two cycles in the last 3 years, 42 heart crushing starts to a new cycle, 42 direct “Not yet” answers from God, 42 cycles of praying, hoping, waiting, trusting, with all the same disappointing outcomes.
+For the last 4 years, every CD 1 has rolled along after 22-30 days, ensuring it was not late for its starring role.
+Fifty-five cycles in the last 4 years, 55 heart crushing starts to a new cycle, 55 direct “Not yet” answers from God, 55 cycles of praying, hoping, waiting, trusting, with all the same disappointing outcomes.

 If you’re still reading this it’s probably because you care about infertility.
 If you’ve watched someone be almost crushed by this pressing weight, would you pray for their heart’s desires right now?
 Would you also pray that God would reveal how you can best love, serve, and lean-in to them?